Financial Aid & Scholarships

 No one who owes a refund on a federal grant or is in default on a federal educational loan will qualify for aid.

-Any award is subject to revision if the student changes the number of credits he/she is taking, or if the student’s financial situation changes.
-The college will also make adjustments if there are discrepancies between the financial aid application and supporting documentation.
+Any award is subject to revision if the student changes the number of credits they are taking, or if the student’s financial situation changes.
+The College will also make adjustments if there are discrepancies between the financial aid application and supporting documentation.

-Hebrew College reserves the right to withhold financial support from any student who has not met his/her financial obligations to the college.
+Hebrew College reserves the right to withhold financial support from any student who has not met their financial obligations to the College.

 How to Apply